UVVIS-BIRA-IASB/qdoas/README.md

 ## License

-QDOAS is free, open source and distributed under the GNU GPL version 2.0 (see http://www.gnu.org/licenses/gpl-2.0.html for further details).
+QDOAS is free, open source and distributed under the [GNU GPL version 2.0](http://www.gnu.org/licenses/gpl-2.0.html).
-In case of publication of results obtained using QDOAS, please mention the QDOAS S/W user manual in the reference and the authors in the acknowledgements (see above).
+In case of publication of results obtained using QDOAS, please mention the [QDOAS S/W user manual]((http://uv-vis.aeronomie.be/software/QDOAS/QDOAS_manual.pdf)) in the reference and the authors in the acknowledgements (see above).

 ## Acknowledgements

 The authors would also like to acknowledge all people who have contributed directly or indirectly to the S/W user manual and/or to the improvement of the code.